Azure/azure-kusto-spark/docs/KustoSink.md

    Default: '5400' (90 minutes)

 * **KustoSinkOptions.KUSTO_SPARK_INGESTION_PROPERTIES_JSON**:
-    A json representation of a SparkIngestionProperties (use toString to make a json of an instance).
+    A json representation of a `SparkIngestionProperties` (use `toString` to make a json of an instance).

     Properties:

-    dropByTags,ingestByTags, additionalTags, ingestIfNotExists: util.ArrayList[String] -
+    - dropByTags, ingestByTags, additionalTags, ingestIfNotExists: util.ArrayList[String] -
     Tags list to add to the extents.
 Read [kusto docs - extents](https://docs.microsoft.com/en-us/azure/kusto/management/extents-overview#ingest-by-extent-tags)

-    creationTime: DateTime - sets the extents creationTime value to this date
+    - creationTime: DateTime - sets the extents creationTime value to this date

-    csvMapping: String - a full json representation of a csvMapping (the connector always upload csv files to Kusto), see here [kusto docs - mappings](https://docs.microsoft.com/en-us/azure/kusto/management/mappings)
+    - csvMapping: String - a full json representation of a csvMapping (the connector always upload csv files to Kusto), see here [kusto docs - mappings](https://docs.microsoft.com/en-us/azure/kusto/management/mappings)

-    csvMappingNameReference: String - a reference to a name of a csvMapping pre-created for the table
+    - csvMappingNameReference: String - a reference to a name of a csvMapping pre-created for the table

-    flushImmediately: Boolean - use with caution - flushes the data immidiatly upon ingestion without aggregation.
+    - flushImmediately: Boolean - use with caution - flushes the data immidiatly upon ingestion without aggregation.

  >**Note:**
  For both synchronous and asynchronous operation, 'write' is an atomic transaction, i.e.